yonitjio/exploring-odoo/README.md

 ### ❌ No Upgrade Path

 -   **There are no upgrade/update paths for these modules.**
--   If you want to use an updated version, you will most likely need to **uninstall the previous version first** or install it on a fresh Odoo instance.
+-   If you want to use an updated version, you will most likely need to **uninstall the previous version first** or install it on a fresh Tryton instance.

 ---